renayre/Portfolio/Website/README.txt

 I changed the order of the user emails and passwords in users.csv to match with the order of my table columns.

-Login info can be found in includes/users.csv
+Login info can be found in includes/users.

+SQL Code for tables can be found in misc.